sigsum/sigsum/www.sigsum.org/content/getting-started.md

     2025/12/12 16:15:35 [INFO] Attempting to submit checksum#1 to log: https://test.sigsum.org/barreleye

 It takes around 10 seconds to get back a proof of logging that satisfies the `sigsum-test1-2025` policy.
-Expect a file named `hello-py.proof` to appear with the proof encoded as plaintext.
+Expect a file named `hello.py.proof` to appear with the proof encoded as plaintext.

 ## Verify the proof of logging